-With the unified Microsoft 365 Defender solution, you can stitch together the threat signals and determine the full scope and impact of the threat, and how it's currently impacting the organization.
+With the unified Microsoft Defender XDR solution, you can stitch together the threat signals and determine the full scope and impact of the threat, and how it's currently impacting the organization.

 Defender for Office 365 safeguards your organization against malicious threats posed by email messages, links (URLs), and collaboration tools.

 Incidents and alerts